paugier/nbabel/py/vector.md

 import vecpy as vp
 ```

-A `Vector` can only store objects of homogeneous type, with fixed size
+A `Vector` can only store objects homogeneous in type (and only for types for
-instances.
+which all instances have the same size).
+To be simple, here, we propose that
+the types of the objects are explicitly declared.

 ### Vectors of numbers